ppy/osu-web/DEPLOYMENT.md

 Command: `assets`

 This serves static files using nginx at port 8080.
-Similar to php-fpm, nginx config file can be overridden through `/app/docker/deployment/nginx-assets.conf`.
+The nginx config file is located at `/app/docker/deployment/nginx-assets.conf` and can be overridden by mounting.

 ### job runner